People creating a grant proposal often mistake the grant proposal budget for the organization’s operating budget.

 Lastly, some of the critical headings you need in your budget template are budget category, requested funds, and project total.

-The budget category can be personnel, services, or equipment, while subtypes are employee salary or monthly electric costs.
-Requested funds are the amount you’re paying per subcategory, while project total is the overall value.
+The budget category can be personnel, services, or equipment, while subtypes are employee salaries or monthly electric costs.
+Requested funds are the amount you’re paying per subcategory, while the project total is the overall value.

 Grant Proposal Budget Direct Costs